 That is why the GMT World Clock is as local as it can be, in the simplest possible way.
 To get started, begin by typing the name of a place a drop-down place list will appear which will narrow as you enter more characters into the input field, choose from the place list the place or country you are interested in.

 In the internet era, online business and work meetings are now commonplace.
-However arranging business hours meetings across time zones can be tricky depending on the hour offsets involved.
+However arranging business hours meetings across time zones can be tricky.
+It ultimately depends on how far apart people are and the time difference between them.
 It may be necessary for one or other of the meeting participants to attend earlier or later than standard office hours.

-The GMT Time Converter is just a tab away from the World Clock and so long as all the places you have selected have a green underline, no one on that call will have to make extra allowances.
+The GMT Time Converter is just a tab away from the World Clock.
+Move the sliding little ball until all the places selected have a green underline.
+It means it's a good time for everyone on that call.

 As you move the slider right or left, you will see that the colours change to orange, which we would like to call ‘compromise time’.